 Just a stone’s throw away from Delhi, the Jim Corbett National Park makes for the perfect family getaway.
 Although the park looks stunning all through the year, its true beauty is revealed when the monsoons arrive.
 Safari rides are available that take you deep into the park and give you a glimpse of its varied flora and fauna.

-The city of Udaipur has been popular among tourists looking for a vibrant destination during the monsoons so visit Udaipur through our Rajasthan Holiday Packages.
+The city of Udaipur has been popular among tourists looking for a vibrant monsoon destinations, so visit Udaipur through our Rajasthan Holiday Packages.
 Besides visiting the many stunning lakes that come alive during this season, you can relish traditional Rajasthani cuisine and make your way to the local market to get your hands on some local handicrafts.

 Bishnupur, West Bengal: